yasutakatou/tfimport/README.md

 # tfimport (WIP)
-This is a tool that wraps commands to assist terraform import.
+This is a tool that wraps commands to assist "terraform import".

 # Solution

  Now that DevOps has advanced, is there anything like this?<br>
 I've created the infrastructure, so please "terraform import" it.
 It's a pain in the ass to get used to.
 Read the documentation from the official site every time.
 This is Toil.
 This tool was created with the hope that anyone can import it easily.

 # Feature
 - You can choose which resources to import interactively.